gargpriyam21/Door_Movement_Detection/README.md

 # Door Movement Detection

 The primary goal of the project is to gain hands-on experience working with analytics tools and cloud platforms while using real sensors.
-In this project, we created an inertial measurement unit (IMU) and a cloud-based system to detect door open and close events.
+In this project, we created an inertial measurement unit (IMU) and a cloud-based machine learning system to detect door open and close events.
 We mounted the IMU sensor to a door and used IMU readings to identify when it was closed and opened.

 # Overview of the System Flow